The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Conclusion

 There are many different toilet systems.
 They all have their individual advantages and disadvantages.
-The dry composting toilet is good for the environment because it does not use any chemicals or water.
+The composting toilet is good for the environment because it does not use any chemicals or water.

 Nevertheless, the system is very uncomplicated and hygienic.
 Before you decide on a particular system, you should compare the different options and adapt them to your needs.
 Up to now, dry toilets have been associated with prejudice.
 The smell is too strong and the cleaning too unhygienic.
 The dry toilet with separation system now offers a solution.
 Self-sufficient without chemicals, you can easily dispose of both solids and urine and use it anywhere.

 If you decide on the toilet with separation system, all that remains is to choose the right model.
-You can currently find numerous dry composting toilets in different sizes and made of different materials.
+You can currently find numerous composting toilets in different sizes and made of different materials.
 In any case, you are choosing an environmentally friendly, simple and hygienic solution.

 wie kann ich in meinem Off Road Camper die Toilette in der Duschwanne befestigen.
 Kleben, Bohren, … fällt raus.
 Befestigen aber Pflicht, werde auch das SOG System nutzen wollen.